-Assessments for the twenty-two strategies.
-Staff have made an initial cut at identifying issues, and briefly summarizing progress on measures adopted to implement each strategy.
-Within a strategy, similar measures may have been merged for the sake of clarity.
+It's good to note that within a strategy, similar measures may have been merged for the sake of clarity and measures may have been summarized for brevity.
 Reference to the Program can be made for the exact wording of each measure.

-Progress has been made in many other Program areas that are not being discussed in this memorandum, such as Program objectives, the Research Plan, O&M workgroup and Cost Savings workgroup activity, data management, and Ocean Forum to name a few, which have been addressed separately before the Council.
-The Program also contains many subbasin specific measures (Appendix O of the 2014 Program).
+Also, progress has been made in other Program areas that are not being discussed in this memorandum, such as the O&M and Cost Savings workgroups for example, which have been addressed separately before the Council.
+The Program also contains many subbasin-specific measures (Appendix O of the 2014 Program).
 This assessment does not evaluate the progress towards implementation of the subbasin measures.